 On your Android device

 The same settings can be accessed on your Android device.
-Follow the steps to configure inactive account manager:
+Follow the steps to configure the inactive account manager:

 - Go to Settings > Google.